Skip to main content

 FTP and FTPS

-If Scan FTPS is enabled in GravityZone, Network Attack Defense will be able to also decrypt outgoing connections and detect more potential attacks.
+If Scan FTPS is enabled in GravityZone, Network Attack Defense is also able to decrypt outgoing connections and detect more potential attacks.

 Supported distributions